 Then, there are platforms, which serve more as matchmakers only, meaning they don’t offer in-depth information about specific projects.
-They more likely only collate possible investment projects without any analysing or risk assessments.
+They are more likely to only collate possible investment projects without any analysis or risk assessment.

 In this case, it’s up to investors to investigate each investment project individually and evaluate the amount of risk and other circumstances surrounding the project.